hamalainenilmari/Big-Data-Platform/assignment-1-894931/code/mysimbdp-coredms/README.md

-Use these following Cassandra settings:
+# Mysimbdp-coredms instructions

+This component is the data storage of the platform.
+Technology is Apache Cassandra.
+The Cassandra cluster of 4 nodes can be started by running docker compose up.
+After the nodes are healthy and up you can enter one of them and create the following keyspace and table to the Cassandra cluster by running

+``$ Docker exec -it <container_name> /bin/bash``
+``$ cqlsh``

+Then inside cqlsh run:

-CREATE KEYSPACE taxiservices WITH replication = {'class': 'NetworkTopologyStrategy', 'DC1': 2, 'DC2': 1} AND durable_writes = true;
+``$ CREATE KEYSPACE taxiservices WITH replication = {'class': 'NetworkTopologyStrategy', 'DC1': 2, 'DC2': 1} AND durable_writes = true;``

+And:

+``
-CREATE TABLE taxiservices.trips (
+$ CREATE TABLE taxiservices.trips (
     trip_id text,
     taxi_id text,
     trip_start_timestamp timestamp,